armory/documentation/_user_guides/baking-images.md

 In this example we will bake an image containing a Debian package created by a Jenkins' job.
 If you like, you can check out the [working with Jenkins guide]({% link _user_guides/working-with-jenkins.md %}) for more information on how Jenkins and Spinnaker can work together.
 We also have a guide on [creating debian packages]({% link _user_guides/debian-packages.md %}).

-First Let's look at the the Jenkins job that builds our package.
+First let's look at the the Jenkins job that builds our package.

 ![](https://d1ax1i5f2y3x71.cloudfront.net/items/2c3e2Z0d1u1t1M1E1S3a/Image%202017-03-29%20at%2012.43.31%20PM.png)
-As you can see, the last run archived a packaged named `armory-hello-deploy_0.5.0-h5.c4baff4_all.deb`
+As you can see, the last run archived a package named `armory-hello-deploy_0.5.0-h5.c4baff4_all.deb`

 Now let's go to Spinnaker and create a new pipeline.
 I named mine `bake-example`.